KDE/documentation-develop-kde-org/source/components/checkbox.rst

         :figclass: border

         :iconred:`BAD` |br|
-        Do not use a check box if the opposite is ambiguous.
+        Do not use a checkbox if the opposite is ambiguous.

    .. container::